joshkauffman/eosio.forum/README.md

 or the equivalent on any wallet or web UI.

-All that information would be public, and a few tools to read the blockchain could be easily created, just like when upon Launch, many teams created tools to validate the blockchain, in different languages, with an agreed conception of what we validated.
+All that information would be public, and a few tools to read the blockchain could be easily created, just like when upon launch, many teams created tools to validate the blockchain, in different languages, with an agreed consensus of what we validated.

-Therefore, when BPs trust the results of the referendum, they can take action, having proofs of an honest tally and honest representation of the token holder community.
+Therefore, when BPs trust the results of the referendum, they can take action, having proof of an honest tally and honest representation of the token holder community.